emmahewson/mp2_travel_quiz/README.md

 #### **Structure**

-The structure of the site is informed by the scope, user and business goals as well as the principles of IXD (interaction design) to make sure I was conforming to user’s expectations and making everything as intuitive as I could.
+The structure of the site is informed by the scope, user and business goals as well as the principles of IXD (interaction design) to make sure I was conforming to users' expectations and making everything as intuitive as I could.

-The site has a simple structure, everything apart from the 404 page is contained on a single web page (index.html) with all the content replaced by the JavaScript code.
+The site has a simple structure, everything apart from the 404 page is contained on a single web page (index.html) with all the content replaced by the JavaScript code at different points in the game.
 There are 3 main divs within the page which appear and disappear depending on where you are in the game, these are:

 Welcome - a brief intro with a name capture input to personalise the user's results and a start game button Game - the main game play area, with a progress bar, question, answer options to choose from and a 'restart game' button